-Michael R. Anderson, MD, MBA, FAAP, is a physician in the Division of Pediatric Pharmacology and Critical Care, Chief Medical Officer and Chief of the Division of General Clinical Pediatrics at University Hospitals Rainbow Babies & Children’s Hospital; Vice President and Chief Medical Officer, University Hospitals; Chief Medical Officer and Chief of the Division of General Clinical Pediatrics, UH Case Medical Center.
+Michael R. Anderson, MD, MBA, FAAP, is Chief Medical Officer, University Hospitals and UH Case Medical Center.
 He is Associate Professor, Pediatrics, Case Western Reserve University School of Medicine.

 Dr. Anderson is board certified in pediatrics and pediatric critical care medicine.
 His special interests include pediatric clinical care, pediatric disaster preparedness and children’s health policy, as well as bioethics, system quality and the physician workforce.
 He was appointed to the UH Rainbow Babies & Children’s Hospital staff in 2006.